 - In the garage.
 Products of combustion are present when you start your automobile. - Normal cooking may cause nuisance alarms.
-If a kitchen alarm is desired, it should have an alarm silence feature or be a photoelectric type. - Do not install within 6 ft. of heating or cooking appliances. - Less than 4" (10cm) from the peak of an "A" frame type ceiling. - In an area where the temperature may fall below 40°F or rise above 100°F, such as garages and unfinished attics. - In dusty areas.
-Dust particles may cause nuisance alarm or failure to alarm. - In very humid areas (above 95% RH, non-condensing).
-Moisture or steam can cause nuisance alarms. - In insect-infested areas. - Smoke alarms should not be installed within 3 ft (.9m) of the door to a bathroom containing a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas. - Near lights.
-Electronic "noise" generated by the electronics may cause nuisance alarms. - Do not install near vents, flues, chimneys. - Do not install near fans, doors, windows or areas directly exposed to the weather.
+If a kitchen alarm is desired, it should have an alarm silence feature or be a photoelectric type. - Do not install within 1.8m (6 ft). of heating or cooking appliances. - In an area where the temperature may fall below 4.4 °C (40 °F) or rise above 37.8 °C (100°F), such as garages and unfinished attics. - In dusty areas.
+Dust particles may cause nuisance alarms or a failure to alarm. - In very humid areas (above 95% RH, non-condensing), as moisture or steam can cause nuisance alarms.. - · In insect-infested areas. - Smoke alarms should not be installed within 0.9m (3 ft) of the door to a bathroom containing a tub or shower, forced air supply ducts used for heating or cooling, ceiling or whole house ventilating fans, or other high air flow areas. - Near lights.
+Electronic "noise" generated by the electronics may cause nuisance alarms. - Do not install near vents, flues or chimneys. - Do not install near fans, doors, windows or areas directly exposed to the weather.

-9. Wiring / Installation / Activation
+9. Wiring Instructions and Mounting Bracket Installation